runawayhorse001/PyAudit/docs/_sources/preface.rst.txt

 About this API
 --------------

-This document is the |api| for our Python Data Audit Library [PyAudit]_ API.
+This document is the |api| book for our Python Data Audit Library [PyAudit]_ API.
 The PDF version can be downloaded from `HERE <PyAudit.pdf>`_. **You may download and distribute it.
 Please be aware, however, that the note contains typos as well as inaccurate or incorrect description.**

 The |api| assumes that the reader has a preliminary knowledge of ``python`` programing and ``Linux``.
 And this document is generated automatically by using `sphinx`_.